Vocational Training Visa

 After coming to Germany, you must report to the Immigration Office at your new place of residence within three months and apply for a residence permit there.
 To do so, you must (again) submit the above-mentioned documents as well as, in principle, police registration and a rental agreement.
 The authorities will check your papers and then decide whether you can get a residence permit.

 A "residence permit for the purpose of vocational training" is usually issued for one to two years and can be extended until you have completed your training.
-During this time, you are allowed to work an additional ten hours per week in another job.
+During this time, you can work an additional ten hours per week in another job.

 If you would like to stay in Germany after completing your training, you can apply for a residence permit for jobseekers or a residence permit as a skilled worker.
 You can learn more about in the chapters "Visa for jobseekers" and "Visa for skilled workers".